Lxxyx/proposal-number-is-safe-numeric/README.md

 A input is considered "safe numeric string" if it meets ALL of the following criteria:

-1. Strict number format:
+1. Format Rules:

-   - Contains only digits (0-9)
+   - Contains only ASCII digits (0-9)
    - Has exactly one decimal point (optional)
    - May have one leading minus sign
-   - No other characters allowed (no whitespace)

-2. Value constraints:

-   - Integer part must be within ±2^53-1 (Number.MAX_SAFE_INTEGER)
-   - When converted to Number and back to string, must match the original input exactly

-3. Format requirements:
    - No leading zeros (except for decimal numbers < 1)
    - No trailing decimal point
    - No leading decimal point (must have 0 before decimal)
+   - No whitespace, or other characters allowed

+2. Value safety:
+   - Must be within the range of ±2^53-1 (Number.MAX_SAFE_INTEGER)
+   - Must maintain exact precision when converted to Number (no precision loss)

 Note: This method specifically targets JavaScript's float64 number format and does not consider: